Understanding Personal Injury Claims in Motor Vehicle Accidents

 If a personal injury claim goes to trial, several pre-trial procedures must be completed first.
 These include the discovery phase, where both parties exchange information and gather evidence, and pre-trial motions, which may address various legal issues.
 During this time, both sides will prepare their arguments, identify expert witnesses, and develop a strategy for presenting their case in court.

 The courtroom process itself involves several stages, starting with jury selection if the trial is before a jury.
-Opening statements are then made by both parties, followed by the presentation of evidence and witness testimonies.
+Both parties then make opening statements, followed by the presentation of evidence and witness testimonies.
 After both sides have presented their cases, closing arguments are made, and the jury or judge deliberates to reach a verdict.
 Understanding what to expect during a trial can help alleviate some of the stress and uncertainty for victims, making the support of an experienced attorney crucial.

 Compensation and Damages